ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="event.SessionTokenChanged"></a>
 ## SessionTokenChanged<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This event is triggered when the session token has changed.
+The session token has changed.

 This event is triggered by [SetSessionToken](#method.SetSessionToken)